 ,<Switch Value>

-- used if VARIABLE_ARRAY_LENGTH is set; the name of a structure element that gives the array length of this element; some characters with special meaning are replaced by<xx>
+- used if VARIABLE_ARRAY_LENGTH is set; the name of a structure element that gives the array length of this element; some characters with special meaning are replaced by <xx>

-- used if OPTIONAL is set; the name of a structure element that determines if this element is present or not; some characters with special meaning are replaced by<xx>
+- used if OPTIONAL is set; the name of a structure element that determines if this element is present or not; some characters with special meaning are replaced by <xx>

-The data files contain the stored values in a binary format.
+where xx is the hex-code of the character.The data files contain the stored values in a binary format.

 File name rules: data_